Tinnitus Claims: Why Most Veterans Underestimate Their Rating

 Remember, VA disability benefits are compensation for the impact military service has had on your life.
 If tinnitus affects your sleep, mental health, relationships, or ability to work, those impacts deserve recognition and compensation.

-Augustus Miles focuses on exactly this kind of comprehensive tinnitus review.
-Our VA-accredited attorneys dig into secondary conditions, combined rating calculations, and documentation gaps — the areas where most veterans leave compensation on the table.
-Our support team includes veterans who understand exactly what you're going through — many are former clients themselves.
+Veterans often leave significant compensation on the table when tinnitus-related secondary conditions go unfiled.
+Augustus Miles focuses on exactly this kind of comprehensive review — digging into combined rating calculations and documentation gaps to find what's been missed.
+Our VA-accredited attorneys lead that analysis, and our support team includes veterans who understand what you're going through — many are former clients themselves.